 The more effort a company puts into engagement and managing employee performance the better the performance.
 Increased performance leads to increased productivity, and that improves the bottom line.

 When leaders are creating a culture of performance they need to keep an eye on their teams and individuals to make sure that they stay in the optimum performance zone.

-Too much expectation can cause exhaustion and stress, which can lead to long-term sickness or exiting the organsation.
+Too much expectation can cause exhaustion and stress, which can lead to long-term sickness or exiting the organisation.
 Similarly, a lack of involvement leads to dis-engagement and boredom - with a similar outcome - they leave.

-Failure to manage performance can lead to a resignation, and the cost of losing the knowledge of that individual and fees to recruit someone new.
+Failure to manage performance can lead to a resignation, and the cost of losing the knowledge of that individual, and fees to recruit someone new.
 Well managed performance, where staff are sufficiently engaged and supported to stretch themselves can significantly contribute to improved company financial performance.

 71% of leaders say that engagement is critical to their success, according to FastTrack360.
 It varies by year, but Gallup says that just 13-18% of employees are engaged at work.
-Some source says that the the figure is even lower in the UK, may be as low as 11%.
+Some source says that the figure is even lower in the UK, may be as low as 11%.